jrson83/inertia-preact/README.md

 > This is a port of the original [Inertia.js React Adapter](https://github.com/inertiajs/inertia).

+## Installation

+A detailed guide on how to install & set up the adapter can be found on my blog [jrson.me](https://jrson.me).

 ## Ping CRM Demo

 A live demo of the app & SSR is available at [https://pingcrm-preact.jrson.de/](https://pingcrm-preact.jrson.de/).